sserdardundar/Git-Downer/README.md

 - **Content Security Policy errors**: The extension has multiple fallback methods for script injection
 - **Download fails with no files**: Make sure you have access to the repository (private repositories require login)
-- **Missing files**: Try refreshing the page before downloading
+- **Missing files**: The extension will automatically retry failed downloads, but some files may still be missing if they can't be accessed
-- **API rate limits**: If you encounter GitHub API rate limits, wait a few minutes and try again
+- **API rate limits**: The extension automatically reduces concurrent downloads when rate limits are detected
-- **Large repositories**: For very large repositories, the extension may take longer to process files
+- **Large repositories**: For very large repositories, consider downloading specific subdirectories instead of the entire repository
+- **Network issues**: The extension includes timeout handling and will retry downloads that fail due to network issues

 ## Privacy